Selling a House with Tenants in California - Easy Process for Landlords

 • If California’s evolving laws deem your property no longer habitable, it’s a form of no-fault just cause for tenant removal.

-If you do proceed vacating your rental property in accordance with no-fault just cause, you are not only required to notify your tenants, but are also required to either waive their final month’s rent or provide them with a one-time payment of relocation assistance that is equal to one month’s rent.
+If you do proceed vacating your rental in accordance with no-fault just cause, you are not only required to notify your tenants, but are also required to either waive their final monthly rent or provide them with a one-time payment of relocation assistance that is equal to one month’s rent.
+If, on the other hand, the just cause is based on fault, this payment is not a concern.

 Without just cause

 If you don’t have just cause for requiring your tenant to move in advance of sale and they have lived at your property for more than 12 months, it’s time to revisit your lease agreement.
+Some leases include language that allows early termination.
+This generally comes at a price, but such clauses can prove invaluable.

 Landlord notice to tenant to vacate due to sale